 The Pollution aspect of Incineration

-When the waste has chlorine in it when it is burnt, it can produce dioxins, which are very harmful, they are almost as harmful as radioactive materials.
-Chlorine is often there, something as common as salt, NaCl, will add chlorine, so will all PVC items.
-So if you are burning waste in your backyard, you could be generating dioxins, which are very very harmful.
+When the waste containing chlorine is burnt, it can produce dioxins, which are very harmful, they are almost as harmful as radioactive materials.
+If you are burning waste in your backyard, you could be generating dioxins, which are very very harmful.
 They will stay in your system, you will pass it on from generation to generation.

 Reduce and Reuse